canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 .. meta::
-   :description: Troubleshooting guidance for issues related to building and publishing documentation using the Sphinx Stack at Read the Docs.
+   :description: Troubleshooting guidance for issues related to RTD builds and deployments.
 .. _rtd_troubleshooting:

 Read the Docs failures
 ======================

-In this guide, you will find information on how to troubleshoot issues related to building the documentation set at Read the Docs.
+In this guide, you will find information on how to troubleshoot issues related to building the documentation set on Read the Docs.

 .. _stable-version-wont-build-from-latest-tag: